yshklarov/percolator/README.md

 interface.
 ImGui supports many platforms and graphics backends, so it should be relatively straightforward to get Percolator to build on your system.

 **Linux**: Install SDL2, GLEW, and CMake.
-Then use the standard CMake build procedure, for example:
+Then use the standard CMake build procedure.
+For example:

     $ mkdir build
     $ cd build